 window.
 A site can have multiple addresses entered there to respond to, Indicating that one address is the primary address and enabling the redirect to primary settings means that a site can respond to multiple addresses and will always load for the user onto the primary address.

 Setting your custom domain address to be secure when added to a site

 will begin the process of getting a secure certificate for your site.
-But that process will take 24-48 hours, the site will show an insecure warning until that process has completed.
-That change is best made late on a Friday, so that it can run over the weekend.
-If a site address has been set to be secure for more than 48 hours and is still showing a warning, please contact our support department.
+But that process will take up to six hours, and the site will show an insecure warning until that process has completed.
+That change is best made late in the day, so that it can run overnight.
+If a site address has been set to be secure for more than 6 hours and is still showing a warning, please contact our support department.